 The future of fixers in Iraq

-This from US blogger in Baghdad:
+This from a US blogger in Baghdad:

 We are getting word that the U.S. Government is planning to implement a program that grants refugee status to selected Iraqis that have assisted the media and therefor may be in danger once the Coalition forces depart this country.